bintabah/Ticketio-Frontend/README.md

 - [x] Project initialization
 - [x] Environment setup with Docker
 - [x] Angular application structure
+- [x] UI Admin component development
-- [x] UI component development
+- [x] UI Landing Page component development
-- [x] REST API integration
+- [x] Backend connection
 - [x] Testing and validation
-- [ ] Deployment
+- [x] Interactice search
+- [x] Payment Processor

 📢 **Progress Details** :
-> The frontend of the Ticketio project has been developed using **Angular 19.2.5**, following a component-based architecture, and fully dockerized to ensure consistent environments across the team.
-The application interfaces with the backend REST API, and includes authentication, role-based route protection, and dynamic UI elements built with PrimeNG.
+> The frontend of the Ticketio project has been developed using **Angular 19.2.5**, following a component-based architecture, and fully dockerized.

+> The application interfaces with the backend REST API, and includes authentication, role-based route protection, and dynamic UI elements built with PrimeNG.

 > When the project is launched, the user is redirected to the **landing page** at `http://localhost:4200/`, which displays a **list of concerts** open to the public.

 > This public homepage includes a **search bar** allowing users to filter concerts by **location**, **title**, or **date**.

-> To access management interfaces, users must click on **"Connexion / Inscription"** in the navigation bar and authenticate.
+> To access management interfaces, users must click on **"Connexion"** in the navigation bar and authenticate.

 > If the database was populated using `JpaTest`, then the default admin credentials are:
-> 📧 **admin@admin.com** / 🔒 **admin**
+📧 **admin@admin.com** / 🔒 **admin**

 > Only authenticated users with the role `admin` can access protected `/admin/*` routes.
 > ***Updated : 30/04/2025 (11:59PM)***